 - Where you have opted-in to any searchable member database we may operate from time to time.
 For example, where members are able to search for contact details of other members based on other members contact details and professional interests.

 - Providing relevant Identity Data and Contact Data to our journal publishers.
 For example, to confirm your entitlement to a publishing discount that may be available from our journal publisher as part of your membership with the British Society for Plant Pathology, or your entitlement to receive access to a journal.
 However, we do not otherwise disclose your information to any third parties.
-Our present journal publisher is Wiley Blackwell (Wiley).
+Our present journal publisher is Wiley & Sons (Wiley).

 - For including on our website.
 For example, including your Identity Data and research papers on our website where we have provided funding or any other award to you.